kgary/ser516public/sampletools/ScrumBoardSimulator/README.md

 a bug or two, but the main thing is this simulation really hardcodes the initial data and just randomizes tile names.
 I think there are multiple upgrades that are easily possible.

+Because it is tricky to build, I imported with my already built files under folder "target".
+You can directly run the jarfile in there using java-jar.

+The original project is at https://github.com/betrcode/ScrumBoardSimulator

 # Scrum Board Simulator
 or: Scrum Game.
 It is a simulation of a Scrum Board where the idea is that you can play with different variables such as team, team velocity, sprint length, stories and story sizes, work-in-progress limits and random disasters such as